bhosalerahul9292/Real-Estate/README.md

 #Create the middleware and a function to handle possible errors.
 - In server.js file I have added the middleware to handle the possible error.
-- and call that where we want to use it.
+- and call that where we want to use it using next().

+#Complete signup page UI